 - Click-sheet control

 You shouldn’t perform manual reviews because they can take a lot of time and possibly produce errors.
-Businesses are starting to invest in software to automate the review, and it will help organizations keep track of their inventory, ensure timely reorders, and avoid costly shortages.
+Businesses are starting to invest in software to automate the review, and it will help organizations and their warehouse managers keep track of their inventory level, improve demand forecasting accuracy, ensure timely reorders, and avoid costly shortages.

 3. ABC ANALYSIS

-This is a popular way to analyze your inventory.
-Under this method, you classify the inventory into three categories, such as A, B and C. These categories are based upon the inventory value and cost significance.
+This is a popular way to analyze your inventory level.
+Under this inventory management technique, you classify the stock or physical inventory into three categories, such as A, B and C. These categories are based upon the inventory value and cost significance.
 Also, the number of items and values of each category are expressed as a percentage of the total.